Sun Red SR21

 The Sun Red SR21 is a Spanish-made sportscar which competed in the International GT Open between 2007 and 2009.

 Racing history

 2007

 The design for the Sun Red SR21 was based on the Hispano-Suiza HS21 concept car.
-The SR21 was built under GT2 specifications but it was not an official FIA GT2 car due to it not being a production GT car.
+The SR21 was built under FIA GT2 specifications, although it was never an homologated as such due to it not being a production GT car.

 Manufacturer Sunred Engineering entered the car in the 2007 International GT Open season.
 The car was driven the full season by Juan Ramon Zapata and was joined by different guest drivers each race weekend.
 Zapata achieved 2 podium finishes in 12 races.
 Zapata was placed 14th in the final standings.

 2008

 Óscar Fernández and José-Manuel Perez-Aicart drove the full-time entry in the 2008 International GT Open season.
-Their best result was a third place during the final weekend at Circuit de Catalunya.
+Their best result was a third place during the final raceweekend at Circuit de Catalunya.
 The duo was placed 15th in the final standings.